tiems90/STS-transfers/blogpost.md

 ![Core Mosaic Chips](./images/mosaic_chips.png)

-Below, you will see this implemented in our where clause, where, if either side compares across a core index, there is no need to call `ST_INTERSECTS`.
+Below, you will see this implemented in our where clause, where, if either side compares across a core index, there is no need to call `st_intersects`.

 In the cases where it is necessary to compare the actual polygons, this comparison happens across a simplified shape of just the small chip of the larger polygon–making the underlying calculation much simpler.